-Start training: 17 QLD triathlon, marathon & other endurance events
+Start training: 19 QLD triathlon, marathon and other endurance events

-Are your legs stronger than steel?
-Can you swim faster than a great white shark with an appetite?
-Do you own a bike?
-Then join in some of the most sole-crushing, tyre-popping, bog-snorkelling events you can find anywhere in the world.
+Can you swim without floaties?
+Do you own a bike that isn’t covered in cobwebs?
+Were your running shoes made this century?
+If you answered yes to at least one of those questions, then join in some of the most sole-crushing, tyre-popping, bog-snorkelling events you can find anywhere in the world.

-From IRONMAN Australia events to marathons and downhill mountain biking challenges, these are some of Queensland’s best endurance events.
-Get your training plan in order now!
+From IRONMAN Australia events to marathons and multi-day cycling challenges, these are some of Queensland’s best endurance events.
+Start cooking a batch of carbs and get your training plan in order now!

 The Challenge: Getting through hell and back.
 Literally.